If you have suffered abdominal and vaginal pain and bleeding after being implanted with transvaginal mesh, call us and we will evaluate your case.

 Medical device giant Becton, Dickinson & Co. acquired C.R.
 Bard in 2017.
 TVM products manufactured by C.R.
 Bard:

 C.R.
-Bard was the first manufacturer to lose a TVM case.
-The company withdrew its TVM devices from the market in 2012, weeks before losing a $3.6 million verdict to a woman who experienced complications from the company’s device.
+Bard was the first to lose a TVM case.
+They withdrew from the market the TVM devices in 2012, weeks before losing a $3.6 million verdict.

-After losing a federal lawsuit for $2 million in 2013, Bard settled a pair of cases for undisclosed amounts.
-In 2014, Bard settled more than 500 lawsuits for $21 million.
+After losing a federal lawsuit in 2013 for $2 million, Bard settled some cases for undisclosed amounts.
+In 2014, Bard settled over 500 lawsuits for $21 million.
 In 2015, C. R. Bard agreed to pay over $200 million (~$67K per case) to resolve an estimated 3K cases.
 Bard has agreed in principle to settle over 4K cases in 2016.

 There are more than 15K product liability cases against Bard consolidated in multidistrict litigation (MDL) in federal court in West Virginia, and nearly 1K cases pending against Bard in multidistrict litigation in New Jersey.